LibrariesHacked/librarieshacked.github.io/_posts/2023-02-19-a-digital-library-community.md

 Big hitters were User experience, Data, and Open knowledge.
 Digital transformation, Library websites and online catalogues were also popular.
 I'm conscious that these are all things of interest to myself, and so likely to be over-represented in the results of a survey I promoted.
 But, does that matter?

-In general it's good to see a wide range of topics get good feedback, and shows that we wouldn't struggle for topics of discussion.
+It's good to see a wide range of topics get good feedback, and suggests we wouldn't struggle for topics of discussion.

-### If attending an event or meetup would you prefer that it were in-person, online, or hybrid (a mix of both)
+### If attending an event or meetup would you prefer that it were in-person, online, or hybrid (a mix of both)?

 <div id="divChartParticipation">
   <canvas id="canParticipation"></canvas>